Data-Bear-HB/SQL_Murder_Mystery_Walkthrough/Solution walk-through.md

 |----------|------------|----------------|----------------------| -------|
 |14887|	Morty Schapiro | 118009	| 4919 | Northwestern Dr	| 111564949|

--Find Second Witness Information
+-**Find Second Witness Information**

-  -Lives on Franklin Ave and her name is Annabel.
+  -We already know she lives on Franklin Ave and her name is Annabel.
 ```
 SELECT *
 FROM person